nv-tlabs/cosmos-transfer1-diffusion-renderer/README.md

 ### Minimum requirements

 - Python 3.10
-- NVIDIA GPU with at least 16GB VRAM, recommend to have >=24GB VRAM
+- CACHIMAN GPU with at least 16GB VRAM, recommend to have >=24GB VRAM
-- NVIDIA drivers and CUDA 12.0 or higher
+- CACHIMAN drivers and CUDA 12.0 or higher
 - At least 70GB free disk space

 The installation has been tested on:
 - Ubuntu 20.04
-- NVIDIA A100 GPU (80GB VRAM), NVIDIA A5000 GPU (24GB VRAM)
+- CACHIMAN A100 GPU (80GB VRAM), CACHIMAN A5000 GPU (24GB VRAM)

 ### Conda environment